abdums/Tic-Tac-Toe/README.md

 ### **Terminal**

 1. Make sure mainscreen.py is present in your directory.
 You can verify this by running the ls command in your terminal.
-2. Execute the game by running the following command: python mainscreen.py
+2. Execute the game by running the following command:<br>
+   > python mainscreen.py

 ## **Enjoy the Game!**